Spring (English band)

 Spring were an English progressive rock band from Leicester.

-They released only one album in their career, a self-titled LP in 1971.
+They released only one album in their career, a self-titled LP in May 1971.
 Spring's music is notable for the use of the mellotron with three of its five members credited with playing that instrument on the album.
 Songs for a second album were recorded but not released at the time.
 They were later released on CD together with some demos as Untitled 2, as a bonus CD on the Esoteric CD release of 2015, and as a bootleg vinyl album Spring 2 (with Roger Dean cover).
 Three of the tracks were used as bonus on the single CD edition of the first album.

 Background

 Members

 Spring originally consisted of Pat Moran (vocals), Ray Martinez (guitars), Kips Brown (keyboards), Pick Withers (drums) and Adrian Moloney (bass), with former members Terry Abbs (drums), Tony Hughes (guitar), Graham Bevin (keyboards), Denis Nolan (lead) all of whom had previously played in various local Leicester bands.